DeviaVir/zenbot/README.md

 ### Performance

-Current simulations on historical data from May - August 2016 show Zenbot 3.2.3 is capable of [**DOUBLING your investment**](https://gist.github.com/carlos8f/54c7afd4c9300ad9ea9cbccb294faebd) in only 84 days, using default parameters.
+Current simulations on historical data from May - August 2016 show Zenbot 3.2.3 [**DOUBLING its investment**](https://gist.github.com/carlos8f/54c7afd4c9300ad9ea9cbccb294faebd) in only 12 weeks, using default parameters!

 _Zenbot is a genius!_